-I think I’ve discovered a new comparable past-time to watching paint dry.
-It’s called “listening to tenants complain about the complete lack of decent landlords” Both equally brain-numbingly boring, and in some cultures, both considered torture.
-However, if I had to pick the lesser of two evils, i’d have to pick watching paint dry, simply because I’ve had to endure less of that in my lifetime.
+Dear Lord, I think I’ve discovered a new comparable past-time to watching paint dry.
+It’s called “listening to tenants complain about the complete lack of decent landlords”

 Needless to say, with a minuscule amount of effort, you can dramatically reduce the chances of getting lumbered with a deadbeat landlord.
 That’s all it takes to put your prospective landlord through a screening process.

 Somewhere along the line, I think the idea of tenants taking steps to validate the value of a landlord became so outrageously unorthodox that no one bloody does it.
-Or at least, the tenants that come onto this website while shitting their pants and screaming that all landlords are scum-bags, certainly don’t do it.
-But I think in general, most prospective tenants just walk into a letting agent with their hands in the air and their legs spread, waiting to be interrogated with a fluorescent probing device that vibrates.
+I want that to change.
+TODAY!

 There are plenty of procedures tenants can run through in order to minimize their exposure to bad landlords.
-I’m pretty certain if all tenants followed a few of the procedures, they’d save themselves from falling victim to the antics of rogue landlords, and I’d probably have a lot less people complaining on this website about landlords (although it can be amusing at times, so hopefully not every tenant in the UK will read this blog post, but they probably will).
+I’m pretty certain if all tenants followed a few of the procedures, they’d save themselves from falling victim to the antics of rogue landlords, and I’d probably have a lot less people complaining on this website about landlords (although it can be amusing at times, so hopefully not every tenant in the UK will read this blog post).